 - Office of Admissions is able to provide answers to all that BGSU has to offer and offer assistance with the application process.

 Finding ways to pay for college can be confusing and overwhelming.
 The following services at BGSU can help to reduce some of the financial burden.
 In addition to resources listed below, Student Financial Aid is always available to help answer questions (419-372-2651).

 - Education and Training Voucher Program (ETV) provides financial assistance to eligible current and former foster youth to attend an accredited college, university, vocational or technical college.

-learning community funded by a grant from the U.S. Department of
+Services in a learning community funded by a grant from the U.S.

-support in reading, writing and math, and financial resources, SSS
+academic support in reading, writing and math, and financial

-is a part of the TRIO programs created to promote educational access
+resources, SSS is a part of the TRIO programs created to promote

 - For details on how to apply, visit their website or call at 419-372-2677

-with going to college outside of tuition costs such as food
+associated with going to college outside of tuition costs such as